Creating a Quiet Refuge From the World

 The person that answered the phone had no idea what statue I was talking about.
 He said they didn’t have a Christ statue in the front of the store.
 Then he remembered.
 “Oh, the ‘Mary’ statue under the tree out front?
 That’s not for sale.
 It was damaged when it was delivered, and we left it under the tree out front.”

 I took a deep breath and asked if I could buy it.
 “How much do you want to pay?”
 I had no idea, so I asked how much he wanted for it.
 “Give me $300 and we’ll call it good.”
 I couldn’t believe it.
-I told him I would stop by to pick it up.
+I told him I’d stop by to pick it up.

 Tom and I showed up in our Ford Focus, paid the guy and said we’d load it up to take it home.
 He laughed.
 “I’m not sure you realize it, but that statue weighs about 800 pounds.
 It’s solid marble.
 There’s no way you’re going to get it into that car.”
 I figured he was exaggerating and walked over and gave the statue a push.
 It didn’t budge.